Welcome to Psychology!

-Because Psychology is a capped major, we require that students submit an online application during their first semester at Berkeley.
+Because Psychology is a capped major, we require that students apply to declare after final grades come out for all 8 prerequisites during their first semester at Berkeley.
 They do not follow the 80-unit cap.

 As a transfer, is it OK to take prerequisites during my first semester?

 Absolutely!
-Students can apply to the major with work in progress.
-Our rule of thumb is students must submit their application by the deadline to be able to declare by the end of the term.
+Students can apply to the major at the end of their first semester if they are wrapping up prerequisites.
+Our rule of thumb is students must submit apply to declare after all grades are posted on CalCentral, and prior to the beginning of their second semester.
 This allows the students one semester to complete all necessary prerequisites, which includes Psych 101.